antonkw/minimal-mistakes/_posts/2022-01-03-reader-monad.md

 ---

+### Agenda
 That post will be devoted to the notion of Reader monad and its simplest application.
 My original goal was just a careful exploration of dependency management in ZIO-way. `ZIO[R,E,O]` has an explicit Reader-channel (`R` stands for **R**eader) to declare necessary dependencies for any computation.
 That idea encourages me a lot.
 I love the inclination to explain all possible prerequisites and limitations for any piece of instructions.

 The first thing I need to confide in is that I underestimated Reader monad as an abstraction.
 Reader monad for me has always sounded like a "clever name for simple function with additional chaining options" and nothing more.

-Whilst I was going to jump into the comparison of Reader and class constructors and proceed with ZIO, I decided to re-iterate Reader motivation from scratch and move to real-like usage in the upcoming note.
+Whilst I was going to jump into the comparison of Reader and class constructors and proceed with ZIO, I decided to re-iterate Reader motivation from scratch and move to real-like usage in the upcoming notes.

 My journey started from [Reader datatype (by eed3si9n)](https://eed3si9n.com/herding-cats/Reader.html) which particlarly mentions the talk
 [Rúnar Óli Bjarnason: Dead-Simple Dependency Injection](http://functionaltalks.org/2013/06/17/runar-oli-bjarnason-dead-simple-dependency-injection/).

 It simply brings the notion of passing dependencies with Reader monad and exposing Reader as API for application services.
 Eventually, that note became the text version of the talk.
 I hope my explicit comments could help to ascertain some non-obvious aspects.

+#### Example

+There is no application architecture at the moment.
+We just want to connect to database and do something with the data.

 #### table
 Let we have table with user-password combinations.